Rach3Project/ismir25_rach3midi_supp/Rehearsal_Structure_Analysis/ponce_can_annotation_details.md

   </tr>
 </table>

+*The tick indices reflect the bin numbers within the SSM of the whole rehearsal.*

+### Walkthrough of the Rehearsal Structure Analysis Pipeline

-#### Diagonal Finding:
+#### Diagonal Finding (Step 1):

+This phase is very important because these diagonals are the only information passed from the SSM onto the subsequent pipeline phases.
 For the diagonal finding approach to pick all necessary diagonals for further grouping and filtering, our initial hypothesis is that there needs to be a balance between the following tradeoffs:

 - Groups 1, 2, and 3 need shorter min_length settings
 - Groups 4, 5, and 6 could rely on longer minimum length settings, although shorter settings could also help in identifying the smaller shifted diagonals for later grouping.